nedwin/blog/_posts/2015-09-22-drew-houston-on-choosing-dropbox-as-his-next-idea.md

+---
+layout: post
-# Drew Houston on choosing DropBox as his next idea
+title:  "Drew Houston on choosing DropBox as his next idea"

-##
+---

 *This is a post first published in July 2011 from my long lost WordPress blog and reposted here for posterity.*